zos-spark/scala-workbench/README.md

 ```
       sudo pip install docker-compose==1.9.0
 ```
-* Add the admin user to the docker group
+* Add the admin user to the docker group.
+Note that this is an optional step that allows the administrator to avoid running all Docker commands using sudo.
+The administrator must have either sudo capability, or be a member of the Docker group to perform necessary Docker operations for the Scala Workbench.
 ```
       sudo usermod -a -G docker [userid]
 ```